Bone Spur Market

 Fragmented - Highly competitive market without dominant players

-- In March 2022, Molecular Matrix, Inc. launched Osteo-P Synthetic Bone Graft Substitute (BGS) for musculoskeletal use.
-Developed using the company's hyper-crosslinked carbohydrate polymer (HCCP) technology, Osteo-P optimizes the bone repair and regeneration microenvironment for enhanced healing
+In March 2022, Molecular Matrix, Inc. launched Osteo-P Synthetic Bone Graft Substitute (BGS) for advanced musculoskeletal applications.
+Utilizing its proprietary Hyper-Crosslinked Carbohydrate Polymer (HCCP) technology, the product promotes bone repair and regeneration by enhancing the healing microenvironment for superior clinical outcomes.

-- In February 2022, Orthofix Medical launched Opus BA, a synthetic bioactive bone graft solution for cervical and lumbar spine fusion.
-Hydrated with autogenous bone marrow or saline, it fills skeletal gaps and is available in putty and strip forms
+In February 2022, Orthofix Medical launched Opus BA, an advanced synthetic bioactive bone graft designed for cervical and lumbar spine fusion.
+The solution can be hydrated with autogenous bone marrow or saline to fill skeletal voids and is available in putty and strip forms to improve surgical versatility and promote effective bone regeneration.

 Bone Spur Market Segment Analysis

-In this report, the Bone Spur Market has been segmented by Type, Diagnosis, Treatment, End-Use and Geography.
+In this report, the Bone Spur Market has been segmented by Type, Diagnosis, Treatment, End User and Geography.

 Bone Spur Market, Segmentation by Type